mrichter0/chem-classifier/README.md

 Why this matters:

 - chemical synthesis pathways are complex
-- keyword filtering alone is easy to over-trigger or miss
+- keyword filtering alone often leads to overmoderation
 - a structural representation should allow faster and more precise chemistry checks
 - this may reduce keyword-based overmoderation while still surfacing genuinely risky cases